 We believe that the regulation of umbrella companies can only be positive for contractors, recruitment agencies and end hirers, as well as compliant umbrella companies.
 Until state regulation of umbrella companies is confirmed we recommend always completing your own due diligence on the umbrella companies you contract with to ensure you and your contractors are protected.

-Government publication surrounding the single enforcement body can be found here.
+For more information, read this Government publication surrounding the single enforcement body.

 *At the time of writing – January 2020.